 Cindy Williams and Ron Howard together journeyed to Happy Days.
 Williams guest-starred as Shirley Feeney transforming her character’s success into eight seasons of Laverne and Shirley.

-She’s been quiet in TV and film recently, only holding minor roles.
-However, she’s been very much into theater.
+She’s been quiet in TV and film in recent years, only holding minor roles.
+However, she had been very much into theater.
 Cindy Williams made her Broadway debut in 2007’s The Drowsy Chaperone, succeeding in a role originated by the late Georgia Engel.
-Today the actress is 74 and published her memoir, Shirley, I Jest.
+Sadly, she died in January 2023 at the age of 75 after a brief illness.

 4. Charles Martin Smith (Terry Fields)

 Terry “The Toad” Fields, is pretty nerdy and socially awkward.
 Terry is the one driving Steve’s slick ride around town when he spots Debbie walking all alone.
 After a flirty conversation, Debbie and Terry spend the night cruising until the sun comes up.

 Charles Martin Smith began acting in 1971 with a role in The Brady Bunch during season 3.
 American Graffiti was the first of two films in which Smith and Ron Howard appear together.
 They also star in the western The Spikes Gang opposite Lee Marvin in ‘74.

 Beginning in 1979, Smith devoted almost three years to filming Never Cry Wolf.
 The actor stated, “I was much more closely involved in that picture than I had been in any other film.
 Not only acting, but writing and the whole creative process.”
 This led him to direct films of his own.
 Smith went on to direct the initial episode that launched the hit TV series, Buffy the Vampire Slayer in 1997.
 That same year, he directed the hugely successful Disney film, Air Bud.

 Today Smith is 69 years old and has continued to work steadily in huge films, writing and directing Dolphin Tale 1 & 2.